Bebop and Rocksteady: Archie Comics

-Rocksteady and Bebop were featured in the comic book series Teenage Mutant Ninja Turtles Adventures, with similar origins and dimwittedness.
+Bebop and Rocksteady were featured in the comic book series Teenage Mutant Ninja Turtles Adventures, with similar origins and dimwittedness.
 As told in the cartoon, they were street gang members mutated by the Shredder to help him defeat the turtles.

-As the series progressed, the animal side of Bebop and Rocksteady surfaced as they dreamed and longed for the 'old days' when they were just animals in the wild (Rocksteady in particular had dreams where he was a real rhino in the wild).
-When the Shredder and his bunch were defeated by the TMNT in the 'Final Conflict' (issue #13), Rocksteady and Bebop were banished to an Eden World, a huge paradise planet in Dimension X, full of wilderness and natural wildlife, without any humans or similar to disrupt their peace, and they enjoyed it.
+As the series progressed, the animal side of Bebop and Rocksteady surfaced as they dreamed and longed for the 'old days' when they were just animals in the wild (Rocksteady, in particular, had dreams where he was a real rhino in the wild).
+When the Shredder and his bunch were defeated by the TMNT in the 'Final Conflict' (issue #13), Cherubae teleported Rocksteady and Bebop to an Eden World, a huge paradise planet in Dimension X full of wilderness and natural wildlife where there aren't any humans or similar to disrupt their peace.
+They enjoyed it.

 In issues #23-#25, Krang, who was banished to the toxic waste dump planet Morbus for exiled criminals, befriended two other criminals, Slash and Bellybomb.
 The group stole a spaceship and headed to Earth and happened to stop along the way at the same Eden World that Bebop and Rocksteady inhabited.
 Being bored of Paradise, Rocksteady and Bebop joined them on the trip back to Earth.
 However, rather than battle the turtles, the pair left Krang and the villains to fight the turtles and wandered the streets of New York City on their own.
 They robbed a clothing store to get clothes similar to their original attire, and a gun store for some guns.
 They then went to the zoo and blasted all the cages, setting all the animals free.
 Just as the turtles managed to defeat Krang (who had taken over Shredder's body), Rocksteady and Bebop arrived with guns and all the zoo animals, intending to take them back to the same Eden World.
 The turtles surrendered and let Bebop and Rocksteady escape in the spaceship with the animals.
 Leonardo asked them to take the defeated Krang and Bellybomb with them back to Morbus in Dimension X (Slash had already left the scene and was wandering the city).
 Bebop and Rocksteady did as asked and bid the Ninja Turtles farewell.
 The final panel of #25 shows the two mutants removing their clothes and going back to their simple life in the wilds of the Eden World.

 Bebop and Rocksteady maintained the abilities they demonstrated in the cartoon including their superhuman strength.
 After the initial mini-series, the duo seemed to become even less intelligent than their cartoon versions.

-In Archie Comics's Sonic Universe #29 (June 2011), Bebop and Rocksteady are seen in the Zone Jail, ready to bully Sonic the Hedgehog's evil counterpart Scourge, who was reading "How Not to Be Seen".
+In Archie Comics's Sonic Universe #29 (June 2011), Bebop and Rocksteady are seen in the Zone Jail, ready to bully Sonic the Hedgehog's evil counterpart Scourge who was reading "How Not to Be Seen".